Why Do I Cry When I Poop?

 • Increase your physical activity(exercise) level.
 Examples include regular walking, swimming, or other physical activities that can stimulate additional movement in the bowels.

-• Drink plenty of water enough regularly so that your pee is light yellow in color.
+• Drink plenty of water regularly so that your pee is light yellow.
 This can make stool really softer and easier to pass.

 • Try going to the bathroom after drinking water at consistent times each day.
 An example could include in the early morning and at night when you get home from work or school.
 Provide yourself a few valuable anxiety-free moments to go, but try not to sit long time on the toilet, for more than 10 minutes.
 Straining or struggling to poop or push so hard can do more harm than good.

-• Always poop when actually your body tells you that you really need to.
+• Always poop when your body tells you that you need to.
 Holding in stool can easily increase the incidence of constipation.

 • Completely refrain from using laxatives (medications that make you poop) unless your doctor specifically tells you to.